 - Category 3 tickets range from £35 to £71;

 As for Category 4 tickets, they are usually sold out.
-So, you need to specify their availability using the contact information above or visiting the official website.
+So, you need to specify their availability using the contact information above or by visiting the official website.

 Benefit from one of the most trusted and fast ways to reserve a room.
 Booking.com has plenty of great offers to stay in Moscow for one or more nights.
-Simply check our list of cheapest and top-rated hotel offerings to save time.
+Check our list of cheapest and top-rated hotel offerings to save time.

 - Hotel Olimp looks promising considering only £59 for a one-night stay in a double room.
 Breakfast is already included in the price while the stadium is about 10 minutes walk from the venue.